mininet/mininet.github.com/source/_posts/2013-06-03-automating-controller-startup.markdown

 If your controller is running locally, you can just use

-    $ sudo mn --controller remote$
+    $ sudo mn --controller remote

+You might be asking: is there a way for Mininet to automatically start up my controller so that I don't have to do it manually?
+The answer is, of course, yes!

 ## The automatic way: using the command line

-The latest Mininet master code allows you to change the command and arguments for `--controller ref` to invoke another controller as desired.
+The latest Mininet `master` branch allows you to change the command and arguments for `--controller ref` to invoke another controller as desired.
 For example, here's how you could invoke POX: